cwebber/racket2-rfcs/wraith/wraith.md

 Wraith does not include algebra-style function calls `f(x,y)`, and does not include any precedence in infix notation, so `{x + y * z}` is not allowed.

 Wraith also does not allow you to write extra parentheses anywhere around any expression without changing meaning, so `(x)` is different from `x`.

-Wraith requires parentheses for zero-argument function calls, but not for one-or-more-argument calls, so `add1 5` can be called without parens while `(newline)` still needs parens to make it a call.
-This may look inconsistent.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives